lucasnewman/f5-tts-mlx/f5_tts_mlx/README.md

 `--method`

-str, default: "euler"
+str, default: "rk4"

 Specify the sampling method for the ODE.
-Options are "euler" and "midpoint".
+Options are "euler", "midpoint", and "rk4".

 `--steps`

-int, default: 32
+int, default: 8

 Specify the number of steps used to sample the neural ODE.
 Lower steps trade off quality for latency.